Zero paid placements. No brand can pay to rank higher on Simscanner.

 Holafly and Ubigi snapshot

 The same tracked attributes for each brand, at equal visual weight.
-Every value moves from pending to verified only when read from a sourced row.
+Every value moves to a sourced value only when read from a sourced row.
 Neither brand is ranked above the other here.

 Holafly